-If it is not possible to offer places for all applications within any criterion above, priority will be given to those living closest to the school measured by the method used by the local authority.
-In the event of distances being the same for two or more applicants, where this would determine the last place/s to be allocated, a random lottery will be carried out in a public place and the required number of names will be drawn out.
+If it is not possible to offer places for all applications within any criterion above, priority will be given on the basis of age with older children having priority.
+In the event of birth dates being the same for two or more applicants, where this would determine the last place/s to be allocated, a random lottery will be carried out in a public place and the required number of names will be drawn out.